tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 Since the Preprocessing subclass inherits from the main Experiment class, the same three user inputs as described above (see section 1) need to be entered.
 The program will ask for the following additional inputs to be specified in the console:
 1. The type of scans on which the preprocessing needs to be conducted.
 Enter REST for resting-state data or EMO for emotion task data.
 2. The specific preprocessing step that needs to be conducted.
 Enter 6 for smoothing.
 3. An optional prefix to indicate the exact scan identifiers on which the preprocessing needs to be conducted.
-In theory, the smoothihng procedure can be applied on any series of functional images.
-Enter nb_map_ for the normalized beta (connectivity) maps.
+In theory, the smoothing procedure can be applied on any series of functional images.
+Enter nconnectivity_map_ for the normalized connectivity maps.

 ### 2.10 Filtering